ShichengMiao16/VRDet/README.md

 ## Introduction

-VRDet is the implementation of the object detector proposed in the paper of "Precise Vertex Regression and Feature Decoupling for Oriented Object Detection", which is based on [mmdetection](https://github.com/open-mmlab/mmdetection) and [BboxToolkit](https://github.com/jbwang1997/BboxToolkit).
+VRDet is the implementation of the oriented object detector for Precise Vertex Regression and Feature Decoupling for Oriented Object Detection, which is based on [mmdetection](https://github.com/open-mmlab/mmdetection) and [BboxToolkit](https://github.com/jbwang1997/BboxToolkit).

 ## Detection visualization results